 Collectible NFTs, like other collectibles (think baseball cards), are evaluated based on their rarity, cultural significance, and community, among other factors.

 NFTs have enabled gamers to own and purchase in-game assets, which can be represented as NFTs and used to represent in-game items (e.g. suit of armor) in virtual worlds.
-One leading game in this space is Axie Infinity, which is popular in developing countries such as the Philippines, where players can earn a living by buying, breeding, and battling digital pets represented as NFTs.
+One leading game in this space is Axie Infinity.
+Players can potentially make a profit by buying, breeding, and battling with NFTs.

 In DeFi, NFTs are used in staking, which involves locking up NFTs on a platform or protocol in exchange for passive income via staking rewards.